An Accelerated Stochastic Variance-Reduced Algorithm for Entropic Wasserstein Barycenters: When PDASGD Improves the Computational Complexity

-We restate the convergence rate of APDAGD \cite{dvurechensky2017adaptive} in the following theorem for the convenience of comparison. \begin{theorem} [Theorem 3 in \cite{dvurechensky2017adaptive}] Suppose $f(x)$ in problem \eqref{primal2} is strongly convex.
-If one applies APDAGD to problem \eqref{primal2} and \eqref{dual2}, the output $x^{k}$ of the kth iteration generated by APDAGD satisfies
+For comparison, we restate the convergence rate of APDAGD \citep{dvurechensky2018computational}. \begin{theorem} [Theorem 3 in \cite{dvurechensky2018computational}] Suppose $f$ in problem \eqref{generalprimalmain} is strongly convex on the closed convex set $Q$, and the dual objective function is $\widetilde{L}$-smooth w.r.t. the $\ell_2$ norm.
+If one applies APDAGD to \eqref{generalprimalmain} and \eqref{generaldualmain}, the output $x^{k}$ of the kth iteration generated by APDAGD satisfies

 \end{theorem}